AUTONOMY STATUTE FOR THE REGIONS OF THE ATLANTIC COAST OF NICARAGUA

 AND THEIR INTERNAL TERRITORIAL DIVISION

-Art.
-6. For the full exercise of the right to Autonomy of the Communities of the Atlantic Coast, two Autonomous Regions are established in the area making up the Department of Zelaya:
+of the Communities of the Atlantic Coast, two Autonomous Regions are established

-1. “The North Atlantic Autonomous Region” has jurisdiction over the territory of Special Zone I and the adjacent Islands and Keys.
-Its administrative seat is in the city of Puerto Cabezas.
+territory of Special Zone I and the adjacent Islands and Keys.
+Its administrative

 2. “The South Atlantic Autonomous Region” has jurisdiction over the territory of Special Zone II and the adjacent Islands and Keys.
 Its administrative seat is in the city of Bluefields.